gabrielsoltz/metahub/README.md

 # Description

-**MetaHub** is a powerful security findings **context**, **ownership** and **impact** enrichment tool designed for use with [AWS Security Hub](https://aws.amazon.com/security-hub) or any [ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) security scanner.
-It helps automate the process of contextualizing your findings with information from your environment, such as tags, trails, associations, related findings, and more.
-MetaHub can also be used to filter, deduplicate, group, report, suppress, or update your findings in automated workflows.
+**MetaHub** is a powerful security findings **context**, **ownership** and **impact** enrichment tool designed for use with [AWS Security Hub](https://aws.amazon.com/security-hub) or any [ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) security scanners (like Prowler).

-When analyzing a security finding, the severity alone is not sufficient to determine the issue's impact.
-To understand the importance of the finding, you need to gather additional information about the affected resource from your context, which is not available in the finding itself.
-Manually collecting this information from other sources can be time-consuming and error-prone, especially when dealing with multiple findings. **MetaHub** automates this process for you, allowing you to focus on the real issues, reduce noise and false positives, and improve the time it takes to detect and respond to genuine security issues in your environment.
+In the past, the limitations of unprioritized vulnerability management may have gone unnoticed.
+But as we’ve seen, today there are countless reasons why vulnerability management should be based on context.

+**Metahub** approaches focus on context and impact.
+It consider a standard range of criteria to identify and prioritize the most critical findings, but those criterias are populated with the informatin from your environment.
+These criteria are also completly customizable: A critical vulnerability for one organization may be well within the risk appetite of another.

+**MetaHub** understand your context by connecting to your affected resources to understand your Tagging strategies, your CloudTrail events, your associations, and your configuration to provide enrich your security findings with the information needed to understand the impact of the finding.

+After understanding your context, **MetaHub** will focus on evaluate a range of impact criterias including: exposure, access layer, encryption, status, age, environment, and more.
+You can customize and add more impact criterias based on your needs.

+With all those criterias evaluated, MetaHub will generate an **Score** for each finding.
+You can rely on this score for prioritizing findings (where should you start?), directing attention to critical issues, and automating alerts and escalations.

 <img src="docs/imgs/severity_impact.png"/>

-MetaHub is designed for use as a CLI tool or within automated workflows, such as AWS Security Hub custom actions or AWS Lambda functions.
+MetaHub can also be used to filter, deduplicate, group, report, suppress, or update your security findings in automated workflows.
+It is designed for use as a CLI tool or within automated workflows, such as AWS Security Hub custom actions or AWS Lambda functions.

 With MetaHub, you can combine security findings from any number of security scanners, regardless of whether findings are duplicated between them or not.
 This allows you to take advantage of each scanner's strengths, as one scanner may detect a finding that another misses.
 MetaHub automatically groups and deduplicates your findings by affected resources, enabling you to work with them as a single finding - for example, changing the workflow status of all related findings at once.